Joyal-Joshi/Digital_Blocks/3_Combinational_Circuits/README.md

 ### 8.5.
 Parallel Prefix Adders (8bits)

-When combining smaller CLA blocks to make bigger ones, it introduces small amount of ripple.
-The tree structure of Parallel Prefix Adders completely remove it.
+CLA needs to go back and forth to calculate the G and P first then to calculate the carry.
+The tree structure of Parallel Prefix Adders completely remove it, and only needs to traverse the tree once.

 https://github.com/user-attachments/assets/be03ee01-3e37-4ffb-b8b6-8d8fad9810b1